justWin01/ECL_WEB-Initial-/README.md

 - Basic reporting tools for service requests, inventory status, and payments.
 - Role-based access for Admin, Staff, and Clients.

-The system aims to eliminate manual processes and centralize workflow management.
+The system aims to eliminate manual processes like paper based and centralize workflow management.

 ---